-If you are an active PCV, contact your Administrative Officer to see if they have been delivered to your country.
+If you are an active PCV, contact your Director of Management & Operations to see if they have been delivered to your country.

 If you are an RPCV, write to taxhelp@peacecorps.gov with your name, country of service and address.
 W-2s can be sent to your home of record, current address, or Privacy Act Waiver designee.